Robert Green: International career

 Green earned his first call-up to the full England squad in 2004 while at Norwich.
 On 31 May 2005, he became the sixth Norwich player to wear the Three Lions shirt when he appeared as a half-time substitute for David James in a 3–2 friendly win against Colombia at Giants Stadium in the United States.
 Green remained in the England squad despite Norwich having been relegated into the Championship in 2005, and was selected for the England 2006 FIFA World Cup squad.
 However, he ruptured his groin whilst taking a goal kick during the England B international against Belarus on 25 May.
 He was replaced in the squad by Liverpool's Scott Carson.
-The injury not only meant that Green missed the World Cup but also the start of 2006–07 season.
+The injury not only meant that Green missed the World Cup but also the start of the 2006–07 season.

 After a prolonged absence from the international scene, Green was called up for the England "B" match in May 2007 and then named in the senior England squad to face Brazil and Estonia in June 2007.
 He did not make Fabio Capello's first England team in February 2008.
 Green showed a sense of humour about the international situation, sporting gloves with 'England's No.6' embroidered on them.
 He was recalled to the squad in place of the injured Chris Kirkland for England's friendly with France on 26 March 2008.
 On 6 June 2009 Green made his first England start in their 4–0 win in Almaty against Kazakhstan in a 2010 FIFA World Cup qualifier.
 He played for England against Croatia on 9 September 2009 with England securing a place in South Africa with a 5–1 victory.
 On 10 October 2009, he became the first ever England goalkeeper to be sent off, during the penultimate match of qualification against Ukraine, for a professional foul on Artem Milevskyi early in the match.
 England went on to lose 1–0.